 - What is the role of books, literature, and language for Kashua?
 Catcher in the Rye plays a prominent role in the essay.
 Why is this novel so powerful for Kashua, and why does he give his copy of the book to his daughter?
 If you’ve read the book, think about how you reacted to it.
 How was your reaction similar to Kashua’s, or different?

 - How did Kashua’s family influence his decision to leave Israel?

-- Kashua lived in West Jerusalem, while most Israeli Arabs in Jerusalem live in East Jerusalem.
+- Kashua lived in West Jerusalem, while most Israeli Arabs live in East Jerusalem.
 How does this affect him and his family?
 Have you ever been a visible minority in your neighborhood?

 In a public exchange in the New Yorker magazine in September 2014, Kashua explains his decision to his friend and Keret responds.
-They speak about despair, coexistence, and the role of narrative, but they aren’t just about the conflict.
+They speak about despair, coexistence, and the role of narrative.
 The letters also talk about the details of everyday life – from cucumbers to pizza toppings and the wonders of outlet malls.
 They are normal letters in a not-normal context.